 - improve oxygenation and sleep quality.

-👉 This pressure is sometimes referred to as therapeutic pressure, target pressure or optimal pressure (depending on CPAP manuals).
+This pressure is sometimes referred to as therapeutic pressure, target pressure or optimal pressure.
+To understand how your AHI influences the recommended pressure, see our page on the AHI - apnea-hypopnea index.

 Why is CPAP pressure different for each patient?